UK spy chief warns of Russia's role in Syria 'tragedy'

 But he said Bond -- or 007 -- wouldn't get a job in today's MI6.
 "For too long," said Younger, "people have felt that there is a certain single quality that defines an MI6 officer, be it an Oxbridge education or a proficiency in hand-to-hand combat.

-"This is, of course patently untrue.
+"This is, of course, patently untrue.
 There is no standard MI6 officer.
 I need MI6 to have a workforce that harnesses the best talent regardless of background."